kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lab_Executing_Stored_Procedures.md

     SET @AverageSalary = 0;

     -- Validate d.DepartmentName if specified
-    IF @DepartmentID IS NOT NULL AND NOT EXISTS ( SELECT 1 FROM Departments WHERE DepartmentID = @DepartmentID AND IsActive = 1 )
+    IF @d.DepartmentID IS NOT NULL AND NOT EXISTS ( SELECT 1 FROM Departments d WHERE d.DepartmentID = @d.DepartmentID AND IsActive = 1
+    )
     BEGIN
-        RAISERROR('Department ID %d not found or inactive.', 16, 1, @DepartmentID);
+        RAISERROR('Department ID %d not found or inactive.', 16, 1, @d.DepartmentID);
         RETURN -1;
     END